brettz9/webappfind/README.md

 1. As with how filebrowser-extended can open the folder of the currently opened file, add an optional icon in WebAppFind to open the containing directory of the currently opened document file path, e.g., if user used "Open with" on "C:\myfile.txt", it would open "c:\" (if allowed opening the file itself from the desktop and the current web app was also set as the default for that type, it would open another instance of the file in the browser, but may still want to allow this anyways).
 1. Build an executable to open a local executable/batch on the Windows desktop with a dialog asking for command line arguments (e.g., profile)? (as a workaround, one might use WebAppFind for this if an override will be provided to ensure it will launch back on the desktop)?
 Also allow a dialog to ask for WebAppFind arguments to web apps (could be at executable level or within the WebAppFind add-on).
 1. Exe's don't allow right-click Open with... though maybe Windows would allow even these files to be handled in some way (e.g., how Tortoise overlays the context menu).
+1. Create a shared add-on dependency for WebAppFind and AsYouWish exposing perhaps at least for privilege escalation with some of the underlying non-SDK APIs (e.g., a privilege to save only to a specific directory if WebAppFind adds such a fundamental mode).

 # Possible future mode additions